MrDrich-24/laravel_orgChartApi/README.md

 Before you begin, ensure you have met the following requirements:
 - PHP 8.1 or higher
 - Composer
-- MySQL or another supported database
+- MySQL 8
-- Laravel Installer (optional, but recommended)
+- Laravel Installer (optional)

 ## Installation